Aquaponics: Economic viability

 Aquaponics offers a diverse and stable polyculture system that allows farmers to grow vegetables and raise fish at the same time.
 By having two sources of profit, farmers can continue to earn money even if the market for either fish or plants goes through a low cycle.
 The flexibility of an aquaponic system allows it to grow a large variety of crops including ordinary vegetables, herbs, flowers and aquatic plants to cater to a broad spectrum of consumers.
-Herbs, lettuce and speciality greens such as basil or spinach are especially well suited for aquaponic systems due to their low nutritional needs.
-For the growing number of environmentally conscious consumers, products from aquaponic systems are organic and pesticide free, whilst also leaving a small environmental footprint.
-Aquaponic systems additionally are economically efficient due to low water usage, effective nutrient cycling and needing little land to operate.
-Because soil isn't needed and only a little bit of water is required, aquaponic systems can be set up in areas that have traditionally poor soil quality or contaminated water.
-More importantly, aquaponic systems are usually free of weeds, pests and diseases that would affect soil, which allows them to consistently and quickly produce high quality crops to sell.
+Some profitable plants for aquaponic systems include chinese cabbage, lettuce, basil, roses, tomatoes, okra, cantaloupe and bell peppers.

-The research pertaining to aquaponic systems, and their economic viability is still very limited compared to conventional hydroponic systems.
-With the research that is available, the economic viability of aquaponic businesses must be determined case by case.
-There are many variables including system design, seasonal weather, and local costs of energy or land that factor into the profitability of aquaponic businesses.
-According to a study that included 208 aquaponic businesses in the United States, the average investment cost of aquaponic businesses was $5,000 - $10,000 and only 10% of businesses were reporting more than $50,000 in annual revenue.
+For environmentally conscious consumers, aquaponic products are appealing because they are organic and pesticide-free, and the systems have a relatively small environmental footprint.
+Aquaponic systems are also economically efficient due to their low water usage, effective nutrient cycling, and minimal land requirements.
+These systems can be established in areas with poor soil quality or contaminated water and require only a small amount of water.
+Additionally, aquaponic systems are typically free from weeds, pests, and soil-borne diseases, which allows for the consistent and rapid production of high-quality crops.